UroshUchiha/bentokun.github.io/_posts/2018-06-30-June with EKA2L1.md

 - ### A. Window server
    * Some window server sub-IPC calls are implemented.
 These includes: CreateScreenDevice and CreateWindowGroup.
    * The window server is an example of an extremely nested design.
    * The window server has a root window.
-From that root window, you can create window group or top client window, etc..
+From that root window, you can create window group or top client window, etc...
    * A window group, as its name, is a class that contains a bunch of windows.
 Inside, there can be a top client window, which is window that can be drawed into the screen when there is a request to flush and draw the framebuffer.
    * A request to the window server will be redirected to the specified object in the request header.
 When the window server receives an IPC message that calls **EWservMessSyncMsgBuf** or **EWservMessCommandBuffer**, the first IPC argument will contains another tiny request header, which specified the tiny-op function number and the handle of the specified object to transfer this tiny request to.
 That object may be the screen device or group window.
 There will be a function in each object (CommandL), that handles these tiny ops.

 - ### B. FS server
    * Implemented FS::Entry.
 It gets the info of entry (file, or directory).
    * RFile is a sub-session (Edit this as of July).
-A sub-session is a smaller version of a session, that is created by the session, and contains the actual session handle and the subsession handle.
+A sub-session is a smaller version of a session, that is created by the session, and contains the actual session handle and the sub-session handle.
-   * The FS server manages it owns file handles.
-When a **RFile::Open** or **RFile::Create** is called, the third IPC argument will contains a pointer to the descriptor, which should contain the file handle (aka subsession handle).
-So when the call is finished, the third IPC argument should contains the file handle.
-From that moment, whenever it call a RFile function, it will send an IPC message.
+   * The FS server manages its own file handles.
+When a **RFile::Open** or **RFile::Create** is called, the third IPC argument will contains a pointer to the descriptor, which should contain the file handle (aka sub-session handle).
+So when the call is finished, the third IPC argument should contain the file handle.
+From that moment, whenever it calls a RFile function, it will send an IPC message.
 The third IPC argument will contain the file handle.
-The fileserver (efsvr.exe) should be abled to get the file node from the file handle and do its thing.
+The fileserver (efsvr.exe) should be able to get the file node from the file handle and do its thing.
    * The 2 following picture should explain this easily:
    * ![ipc1](/assets/ipc1.png)
    * ![ipc2](/assets/ipc2.png)

 ## So now ..............

-- There is nothing much to talk now of these, maybe in July.
+- There is nothing more to talk about, maybe in July.
 With this PR, it is now requested to get the file size (RFile::Size).
 It is getting closer everyday.
-The biggest advantage for me is that parts of Symbian Source are open-sourced, so I don't have much things to reverse engineering.
+The biggest advantage for me is that parts of Symbian Source are open-sourced, so I don't have many things to reverse engineer.
-It's just reading Symbian's code everyday to have illusion 100 in order to read what they actually write without hurting your head.
+It's just reading Symbian's code everyday to have illusion 100 in order to read what they actually wrote without hurting your head.

 - Here is my [PaypalMe](https://paypal.me/Thi573) and my [Patreon](https://patreon.com/fewdspuck).
 Feel free to donate to this project if you like the progress so far and want to support me, every dollar is appreciated :D.

 - I really love doing this.
-Even though things are hard, but you figure it out and implement it, you feel happy!
-While waiting for my next post, you should watch Todd Howard ASMR (my religion 🙏).
+Even though things can get difficult, but eventually you figure it out step by step and implement it.
+While you wait for my next post, you should watch Todd Howard ASMR (my religion 🙏).

 - <iframe width="560" height="315" src="https://www.youtube.com/embed/3uOPGkEJ56Q" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>